Webhikers-Docs/nuxt-bootstrap-doc/README.md

 }
 ```

-## 3. Exclude compiled Bootstrap and Bootstrap Vue Stylesheets.
+## 3. Exclude compiled `Bootstrap` and `Bootstrap-Vue` Stylesheets.

-We want to import the bootstrap and bootstrap vue scss files into our project manually, so we can use and overwrite their scss variables and use their mixins.
+We want to import the `Bootstrap` and `Bootstrap-Vue` scss files into our project manually, so we can use and overwrite their scss variables and use their mixins.
-Since we are importing the core files manually we **MUST** exclude the compiled source files of bootstrap and bootstrap vue.
+Since we are importing the core files manually we **MUST** exclude the compiled source files of `Bootstrap` and `Bootstrap-Vue`.

 In `nuxt.config.js`: